 A Doctor’s perspective on second opinions

-Jerome Groopman, M.D., author of Second Opinions: Stories of Intuition and Choice in the Changing World of Medicine, offers advice on obtaining second opinions in this WebMD interview.
+Jerome Groopman, M.D., author of Second Opinions: Stories of Intuition and Choice in the Changing World of Medicine, offered advice on obtaining second opinions in a WebMD interview.
 Here are some excerpts:

 Should you always tell your doctor if you're seeking a second opinion?

 Dr. Groopman: Absolutely.
 One, you need all the medical records and any pathology slides or other test results to give to whoever is giving the second opinion.
 Two, you want the experts to discuss in an open way what the areas of agreement and disagreement are.
 If you don't tell your doctor because you're afraid you're going to insult him, it's hard to get the records together and communicate.